-Whats does “right nutrition” at the “right time” mean?
+What does “right nutrition” at the “right time” mean?

 Shoes are lighter and faster, watches are smarter, clothes are cooler… and sports drinks hydrate and energize better.
-Roctane Energy Drink Mix has evolved to meet athletes’ need for convenient, fast, effective, and tasty hydration and energy.
+ROCTANE Energy Drink Mix has evolved to meet athletes’ need for convenient, fast, effective, and tasty hydration and energy.
 That’s what makes it the perfect fuel choice for the sub-2-hour marathon attempt (or any other “A race” for that matter).

 The Right Stuff: Not All Carbs are Created Equal

 The body stores carbohydrates in the form of glycogen both in the liver and in muscle tissue.
 This is a limited energy reserve, and most people, depending on diet and body size, can only store about 1600-2000 Calories worth of glycogen.
-When running a marathon at the pace these athletes will need to break the sub 2-hour record (4:35 per mile), glycogen stores (and hence energy) will become a limiting factor if not strategically replenished.
+When running a marathon at the pace Kipchoge will need to break the sub 2-hour record (4:35 per mile), glycogen stores (and hence energy) will become a limiting factor if not strategically replenished.

 Enter the carbohydrate equation.
 For a long time, it was thought that the most an athlete could effectively oxidize (use for energy) was limited to 60 grams of carbohydrate per hour, or roughly 1 gram per minute of exercise.
 Despite attempts to increase this limit by providing more carbohydrate, the body only seemed capable of using about 60 grams per hour.
 However, these early studies were largely based on glucose-only solutions.
 It wasn’t until researchers started using multiple carbohydrate sources (glucose + fructose) that everything changed.
 Glucose is absorbed in the small intestine by specific transporters that become saturated at a rate of about 60 g glucose per hour, meaning carbohydrate uptake slows down at this point, much like a traffic jam on the highway.